devhausleipzig/git-quiz/quiz.md

 - What parts make up a git project?
+  We have the main branch, development branches and GitHub as an intermediary

 - What is correct command to initialize a new git repository ?